thelimberlambda/lppdf/README.rst

 4. Ensure that the path to `gs`/`gswin32c` (Ghostscript command-line tool) is set up properly;
 5. Ensure that ImageMagick is installed;
-6. Confirm that paths to Imagemagick tools are correctly set up by openging a console/command prompt and issuing the `identify` and `compare` commands.
+6. Confirm that paths to Imagemagick tools are correctly set up by opening a console/command prompt and issuing the `identify` and `compare` commands.

 Invocation